ejaz-nayeem/stripe_onetime_payment/README.md

 ---
 #This is a one-time payment system.
-# did not use authentication
+#did not use authentication.
-#i used webhook
+#i used webhook.
 #i also used ngrok to run the program from another pc.
 ## Local Setup Instructions